laravel/docs/requests.md

 	$name = $request->input('name', 'Sally');

+When working on forms with array inputs, you may use "dot" notation to access the arrays:

+	$input = $request->input('products.0.name');

 #### Determining If An Input Value Is Present

 To determine if a value is present on the request, you may use the `has` method.
 The `has` method returns `true` if the value is present **and** is not an empty string: